trackedout/Brilliance/readme.md

   - ("difficulty_deadly" comes before "difficuly_easy", while "difficulty_1" comes before "difficulty_4" )

 # Resource Pack
-Required for custom model data, hopefully we can have some custom art for the majority of our advancements!
+ - Required for custom model data, hopefully we can have some custom art for the majority of our advancements!
+ - Required for advancement's custom blocks.